Contrasting PennyMac Financial Services (NYSE:PFSI) and Finance Of America Companies (NYSE:FOA)

 |3.50

-PennyMac Financial Services presently has a consensus price target of $81.86, indicating a potential upside of 40.84%.
-Finance Of America Companies has a consensus price target of $12.75, indicating a potential upside of 94.66%.
-Given Finance Of America Companies’ stronger consensus rating and higher possible upside, analysts clearly believe Finance Of America Companies is more favorable than PennyMac Financial Services.
+PennyMac Financial Services presently has a consensus target price of $81.86, suggesting a potential upside of 35.61%.
+Finance Of America Companies has a consensus target price of $12.75, suggesting a potential upside of 92.02%.
+Given Finance Of America Companies’ stronger consensus rating and higher probable upside, analysts plainly believe Finance Of America Companies is more favorable than PennyMac Financial Services.

 Summary